VeryGoodOpenSource/dart_frog/docs/docs/advanced/daemon.md

 ---

-To organize the accepted requests and its parameters as well as events, there are the "domains".
+To organize the accepted requests and its parameters as well as events, there are "domains."
 A domain is a group of related requests and events.

 The domains are: